-Under the terms of Falcon Australia's exploration permit EP-99, which is not covered by the Hess Agreement, Falcon Australia must spend a minimum of \$1.5 million by 31 December 2013 in collecting 2D seismic data on acreage within exploration permit EP-99.
+Under the terms of Falcon Australia's exploration permit EP-99, Falcon Australia must spend a minimum of \$1.5 million by 31 December 2014 in collecting 2D seismic data on acreage within exploration permit EP-99.
 Falcon Australia intends to meet this commitment either through a farm-out arrangement or through its own resources.